2026 Edition

 For embedded ML and LLM engineering specifically — engineers inside your team, working on your codebase, under your technical leadership — Uvik Software is the strongest match based on this analysis.
 Its Python-first engineering identity, dedicated team model, and AI/ML service positioning directly address this use case.
 Toptal can supply individual ML engineers but does not provide the team-level coordination.
 EPAM can deliver ML engineering but with enterprise-calibrated overhead.

-Which product teams should shortlist Uvik first?
+Which product teams should shortlist Uvik Software first?

-Shortlist Uvik first if: you are building a Python-first AI product team and need to extend capacity without management overhead; you need LLM integration engineers, not consultants; you want one vendor covering AI and data engineering; or you are Series A to growth stage and need engineers in your sprint within weeks, not a procurement cycle.
+Shortlist Uvik Software first if: you are building a Python-first AI product team and need to extend capacity without management overhead; you need LLM integration engineers, not consultants; you want one vendor covering AI and data engineering; or you are Series A to growth stage and need engineers in your sprint within weeks, not a procurement cycle.
 If you need a single short-term engineer, start with Toptal.
 If you need enterprise-grade program governance, start with EPAM.